Disclaimer: I have no ties to any of the products or developers listed in this article. No one paid me or asked me to write this.

 with the world today.
 Believe me, it feels good.

 Shopping list of security features

 Let’s admit it.
-At best, the notion of passwords were a naive idea in the early days.
-In the present, they are not enough to be considered “secure”.
+At best, the notion of passwords was a naive idea, even in the early days of computing.
+In the present, they are not sufficient to be considered “secure”.
 At the same time, it is impossible to find a perfect solution for everyone.
 Every security design has an exploitable weaker link.

 Passwords are not going anywhere anytime soon.
-Knowing this, what do we need to satisfyingly protect ourselves from forgery while impacting our every day use of technology as little as possible?
-Here is a “shopping list” of features that I find would solve most (if not all) our problems:
+They are a ubiquitous part of web design.
+Knowing this, what do we need to satisfyingly protect ourselves from forgery?
+Keep in mind that this solution must not negatively impact our every day use of technology.
+Thus, here is my “shopping list” of features that I find would solve most (if not all) our problems:

 - Have “strong”, randomly generated and impossible to memorize passwords on all our online accounts (this solves password reuse)

 - Store all these passwords in a digital vault (this makes sure I do not have to memorize anything or use a crib sheet)

 - Make this vault accessible from any of my personal devices (this makes sure that security does not come at the cost of convenience)